PeterYuLi1204/CPSC-210-Calorie-Tracker/README.md

 ---
 ## User Stories

-- "As a user, I want to be able to select a dailyLog and add the foods I consumed that dailyLog"
+- "As a user, I want to be able to select a daily log and add the foods I consumed that day"
-- "As a user, I want to be able to view all the foods I ate in a particular dailyLog"
+- "As a user, I want to be able to view all the foods I ate in a particular day"
-- "As a user, I want to be able to see the food with the most calories that I ate a particular dailyLog"
+- "As a user, I want to be able to see the food with the most calories that I ate in a particular day"
-- "As a user, I want to be able to see how many calories I consume on average"
+- "As a user, I want to be able to see how many calories I consume on average per day"
-- "As a user, I want to be able to see how many grams of protein I consumed on a particular dailyLog"
+- "As a user, I want to be able to see how many grams of protein I consumed on a particular day"